gloaysa/weeklyPrompts/Part_1-Front_End/w3/BeaverBrowser_w3_prompt/README.md

 3. **model.js**: All the functionality connected to storing, accessing, modifying beavers.
 It will have a main object storing other objects and functions.
 No libraries, just vanilla javascript :)

-	+ beaversList: the 'model' in your MVC
-	**PROPERTIES**

-		- beaverRecord: object.
-Their properties must be:
+	**beaverRecord**:   object.
+		- Properties:

 			* NAME: string, the beaver's name.
 			* AGE: integer, the beaver's age.
 			* SEX: string, indicating beaver's sex.
 			* LOCATION: array, containing history of recorded sightings.
 			* TRACKED: boolean, is this beaver being tracked?

+	**beaversList**: the 'model' in your MVC

+ 	- PROPERTIES
-		- beavers: array containing beavers records.
+ 		- beavers:  an array containing beaver records
-	**METHODS**
+	- METHODS
 		- trackedBeavers: array containing the names of the beavers being tracked.
 		- toogleTracked: a function.
 Accesses the indicated beaver and sets its 'tracked' property to what it wasn't.